Skip to Content

 It is important to emphasize how dangerous the roads in urban areas can be for pedestrians.
 Per the CDC, most pedestrian deaths stemming from accidents occur in urban areas.
 Children under fifteen and senior citizens are also the most vulnerable to these accidents.

-Types & Causes of Baltimore Pedestrian Accidents
+Common Causes of Pedestrian Accidents in Towson, Maryland

 • Distracted Driving and Texting.
 Drivers who are busy with other things while driving are less likely to notice when pedestrians suddenly appear.